Choosing specific food niches for your food blog can help you stand out from the thousands of food bloggers out there.

 Affiliate marketing is when someone clicks on a special link provided by a brand to you, and when someone makes a purchase from the said brand, you will be compensated.

 Sponsored posts are when a brand approaches you to promote their items and in return, you will get paid for the exposure you give the brand.
+There are several brands with food niche products that are open to sponsored posts.

 For example, say you link a Thermomix in your blog post with an affiliate link as opposed to doing a blog post on all the different ways you could use the McCormick & Company spice range.